-Regenerative ranching to save the planet
+Regenerative ranching to heal the planet

 Bison—the meat to eat